 Christmas in the Park

-During the holidays, our town is home to the largest drive-thru light display in the state!
-Follow the winding path through three interconnected parks transformed into a holiday wonderland, and you’ll see over a quarter century of hard work, lovingly put together by City staff and volunteers.
-It’s no wonder Christmas in the Park holds the distinction of largest drive-thru light display in Oklahoma, boasting over 5 million lights and 500 whimsical displays.
+During the holidays, it is a must to follow the winding path by driving, walking or enjoying a train ride through three interconnected parks transformed into a holiday wonderland.
+It’s no wonder the award winning Christmas in the Park holds the distinction of largest drive-thru light display in Oklahoma, boasting over 5 million lights and 500 whimsical displays.

 Making the Move

 When you come to Yukon, you can expect our very best.
 In the little things.
 And the big ones.
 Whether you’re here for a day of shopping, just passing through, or to settle down and make yourself a home.
-With even more developments underway, Yukon is sure to provide even more business opportunities and homes.
 For those looking for a small-town atmosphere but don’t want to sacrifice the perks of city life, Yukon is the best place to be.